 - Potatoes – this recipe works best with starchy Russet or Idaho potatoes.
 You can use other potato varieties, but the soup won’t be as smooth or creamy.

-- Butter – I use unsalted butter for cooking the onions and celery before adding the potatoes.
+- Butter – I use unsalted butter to cook the onions and celery before adding the potatoes.
+To make it authentic, use Irish butter.

 - Milk – provides a rich creaminess that elevates the flavor.